 I was working as a sub-contractor for a mid-sized charity on the West Coast and happened to schedule myself into the main office the week just before Christmas.
 One of the days I was there happened to be the organization’s annual employee Christmas party.

-At first I thought I had wandered into a wake.
+At first, I thought I had wandered into a wake.
 The room was deadly silent.
 Each employee had brought something to eat – cookies, cake, bread, and each had to supply their own drink because the organization supplied nothing.

 That’s right, nothing.
 Not one thing.
 No drinks, no snacks, no candy, not even coffee.
 If anything was to be had, someone other than the director or the organization had to supply it.
 Now I found this very strange because I was managing the organization’s investment portfolio at the time and I knew that it had over 3.2 million dollars in RESERVE funds from which it earned more than $200,000 a year in interest.
-Over two hundred grand a year in interest earnings, 300 grand in reserve, and the organization would not even spring for soft drinks (it was a teetotaling Christian charity) or snacks.
+Over two hundred grand a year in interest earnings, 3+ million in reserve, and the organization would not even spring for soft drinks (it was a teetotaling Christian charity) or snacks.

 Everyone sat around saying nothing, so somber and depressing it was and they were.
 After about 15 minutes or so, everyone got up and went back to work.
 The director never even made an appearance; preferring to remain cloistered inside his office.